Dox-Box/Juno3DEngine/README.md

     To use Juno 3D in your own project in Eclipse, clone the repository, then copy file Juno3D.jar from include/ and the contents of /lib into your project, go into Eclipse, right click on your project, go to Build Path > Configure Build Path
     > Click on the libraries tab, then "Add External JARs" and find Juno3D.jar in your project directory.

+Using Juno for creating games :
+Instead of using the provided source and dependencies in the Juno3DEngine-master folder, goto the readme in "GameEngine" for further information on setting up a new project.